| Factor Payments to Abroad. Definition |

 WORLD INVESTMENT REPORT 1993

-Transnational Corporations and Integrated International
+Transnational Corporations and Integrated International Production

-The World Investment Report 1993 analyses the evolving
+The World Investment Report 1993 analyses the evolving strategies

-the implications of the increasing functional, cross-national
+the increasing functional, cross-national integration of their

-integration of their activities for the location of
+activities for the location of international production.
+In spite

-world-wide flows of foreign direct investment in the early
+of an overall decline in world-wide flows of foreign direct investment

-corporations.
+transnational corporations.

-The report includes a statistical annex with FDI statistics
+The report includes a statistical annex with FDI statistics and other

-and other related indicators.
+related indicators.

 |